abilian/olapy/docs/customize.rst

 Here is an examples of configuration:

-Assuming we have two tables as follows under 'labster' folder
+Assuming we have two tables as follows under 'custom_cube' folder

-table 1: stats_line (which is the facts table)
+table 1: stats (which is the facts table)

 +----------------+---------+--------------------+----------------------+
 | departement_id | amount  |    monthly_salary  |  total monthly cost  |